Air Fryer Recipe

 Crispy Polenta Pizza Bites

-Crispy polenta pizza bites offer a unique twist on traditional pizza flavors, perfect for gatherings or a cozy night in.
+Crispy polenta pizza bites are a fun twist on classic pizza flavours, just right for sharing at a gathering or enjoying on a cosy night in.

 Ingredients